san4io/symfony-rss/README.md

 ```

 ## Development
-Dev environment is made with Vagrant, but I have enough skills to do it with docker. :)
+Dev environment is build with Vagrant, but I have enough skills to do it with docker. :)

 For frontend I've used symfony's webpack, but I won't leave how-to instructions for creation of uglified/minified/versioned css/js.